-If your teen excels in a specific subject or has exceptional grades, encourage him or her to assist those in need of help through tutoring services.
-Your child can get paid for his or her knowledge and time spent helping others learn a skill or subject matter.
+If your teen excels in a specific subject or has exceptional grades in all subjects, encourage them to assist those in need of academic help through tutoring services.
+Your child can get paid for their knowledge and time spent helping others learn a skill or subject matter.
 This type of business is scalable, and live videoconferencing and electronic payments can bring your child's skills online as well.

 Kids are absorbing tons of social media knowledge at a young age.
 They're becoming YouTube and Instagram stars with millions of followers for just being themselves.
 This could be invaluable knowledge for small businesses in your area.
-Encourage your child to apply his or her understanding of social platforms to consult for local shops and restaurants.
+Encourage your child to apply their understanding of social platforms to consult for local shops and restaurants.

 Sites like Etsy have transformed the way crafters bring their talent to the world.
 They no longer have to rely on fairs and events to show off their creations; instead, they can sell their products online to customers around the world.
 If your child has a knack for crafting and creativity, Etsy may offer a great business opportunity.
 Etsy has a comprehensive guide on fees and owning your own business, along with guidelines for minors.

 Bringing your child's passion for cooking or baking to the world can prove to be fruitful.
-There are competition shows on Food Network dedicated to the skills of young teens, as well as Shark Tank entrepreneurs who have used their baking skills to satiate the palates of people (and dogs!).
+There are competition shows on Food Network dedicated to the skills of young teens, as well as Shark Tank entrepreneurs who have used their baking skills to satisfy the palates of people and dogs alike.
 Depending on your home state's regulations, it could be fairly simple for you and your child to start a home catering or bakery business.

-Your child's business doesn't necessarily need to check off the for-profit box.
-If you and your child are passionate about a social cause, starting a nonprofit charity may be a great start.
-There are hundreds of ways to raise money to profit those in need.
-Sit down and have a conversation about how to raise money for the cause.
+Your child's business doesn't need to check off the for-profit box.
+If you and your child are passionate about a social cause, starting a nonprofit charity may be a great way to encourage that passion and make a difference.
+There are hundreds of ways to raise money for those in need.
+Sit down with your child and have a conversation about how to raise money for the cause.
 It is also a great opportunity to teach your child about the 501(c)(3) tax exemption and how it works.

 Public interest in upcycling and recycling clothing and other items has led to the success of stores such as ReStore and vintage clothing shops.
 Collect unwanted items from neighbors, friends and family members, restore items to better quality, and sell them for fair prices.
 It's a great way to be green and make some money from previously unwanted items.